ABOUT

-Evan J Lawson (b.1989, he/they) is one of Australia’s leading queer artists, working at the forefront of contemporary culture as composer, writer, curator, and conductor, chiefly as artistic director of interdisciplinary company Forest Collective.
+Evan J Lawson (he/they) is one of Australia’s leading queer artists, working at the forefront of contemporary culture as a composer, writer, curator, singer and conductor.
+Evan is a founding member and artistic director of interdisciplinary company Forest Collective.

 Hailed by Clive O’Connell that ...the sonorities that emerged often proved extraordinary...
-Evan has been composing music since the age of 10, is a graduate of the Victorian College of the Arts, the Melbourne Conservatorium of Music, and developing artist programs with the Melbourne Symphony Orchestra, Malthouse Theatre, the Australian Conducting Academy and Gragenegg Festival.
+Evan has been composing music since the age of 10, is a graduate of the Victorian College of the Arts, the Melbourne Conservatorium of Music, and developing artist programs with the Tasmanian Symphony Orchestra as part of the Australian Conducting Academy, Melbourne Symphony Orchestra, Malthouse Theatre, and Grafenegg Festival.
 In Australia, he has studied with Benjamin Northey, Richard Gill, Kevin March, and Johanna Selleck, and internationally with David Aronson, Christopher Hogwood, and Matthias Pintscher who has said that his music is serene, deep, it's even breathing the heritage of Mahler.

 Lawson is an Associate Represented Artist with the Australian Music Centre.